 On Page 3, set the Numbering Format field to private.
 This field specifies the format of the calling party number (CPN) sent to the far-end.
-Public numbers are automatically preceded with a + sign (E.164 numbering format) when passed in the SIP From, Contact and P-Asserted Identity headers.
+Beginning with Communication Manager 6.0, public numbers are automatically preceded with a + sign (E.164 numbering format) when passed in the SIP From, Contact and P-Asserted Identity headers.
 To remove the + sign, the Numbering Format was set to private and the Numbering Format in the route pattern was set to unk-unk (see Section 5.9).